watson-developer-cloud/botkit-middleware/examples/multi-bot/README.md

 USE_SLACK=any_value
 USE_FACEBOOK=any_value
 ```
-The value of these variables doesn't matter, as long as they're present, the middleware knows it needs to connect to these channels.
+The value of these variables doesn't matter, as long as they're present.
+The middleware knows it needs to connect to these channels.

-Once you have added your credentials in the `.env` file, simply start the example express app by running this command:
+Once you have added your credentials in the `.env` file, start the example express app by running this command:
 ```
 node server.js
 ```

 Voila!
 You're all set!
-Start chatting on your social channel to test your bot. :)
+Start chatting on your social channel to test your bot.